QIS-MRI/pcbSSFP_PDFF/README.md

 ## Usage
-Load your 2D phase-cycled bSSFP profiles to the MATLAB workspace and run the main script

 Graph-cuts implementation can be found in the toolbox from ISMRM workshop on fat-water separation:

 https://www.ismrm.org/workshops/FatWater12/data.htm

+Phase-cycled bSSFP PDFF also depends on the graph-cut implementation in the toolbox.
+Download the toolbox from the given link and add it to your path.

+Load your 2D phase-cycled bSSFP profiles to the MATLAB workspace and run the main script

 ## License